 Mount Batok, the calm neighbour of Mount Bromo

 There is no direct path to the foot of Mount Bromo, only footprints of travellers who had gone down the same path.
 In a matter of minutes, these footprints can disappear, due to strong winds and ash rain that comes down like an endless drizzle.
 We saw some people walking in the direction of Mount Bromo’s ash desert, and we thought it would be a good idea to check it out, on foot.

 It was a sight to behold.
-On the way there, trees by the side of the road were completely covered in ash and were drooping down.
+On the way there, the trees by the side of the road were completely covered in ash and were drooping down.
 I guessed that they had been burnt by the immense heat caused by an eruption some time ago.
-We felt droplets hitting our face and thought it was a drizzle of rain.
+We felt droplets hitting our faces and thought it was a drizzle of rain.
 Little did we realise that these droplets were greyish in colour – it was ash rain.
 Cold, wet and grey.

 A closer look at Mount Bromo

 Despite being protected by a plastic raincoat and an umbrella, it felt very overwhelming as ash rain hit my glasses, nostrils and mouth.
 Soon there were even flecks of grey in my teeth.